skylight-hq/skylight.digital/_service_areas/microconsulting.md

 title: Microconsulting
 header_content_css_class: page-hdr-content-2
 header_content: >
-  Need immediate, quick-hit support to address a critical challenge or question that doesn't require a full-blown engagement?
-Our Microconsulting services are designed specifically for that purpose, providing you with on-demand access to our digital expertise.
+  <strong>Need immediate, quick-hit support to address a critical challenge or question that doesn't require a full-blown engagement?</strong> Our Microconsulting services are designed specifically for that purpose providing you with on-demand access to our digital expertise.
 These services are conveniently priced within the federal government micropurchase threshold, making us just a swipe of a credit card away.
 permalink: /services/microconsulting/
 img_path: /img/buzzword-stickies.jpg
 img_description: